Controversies during the November 2015 Turkish general election: Safety and distribution of ballot boxes

 In September 2015, the government allegedly began pressuring the YSK to divert voters living in villages linked to the south-eastern district of Cizre to the town centre instead, citing security concerns.
 Cizre had been under an 8-day curfew while armed forced carried out a security operation against PKK militants before the government requested the 'merging' of ballot boxes.
 Such a decision would require villagers living in rural settlements having to make their way to the town centre to cast their vote instead.

-On 23 September, a decision was taken by the Cizre Electioral Council to not set up polling stations in 23 villages and one hamlet.
+On 23 September, a decision was taken by the Cizre Electoral Council to not set up polling stations in 23 villages and one hamlet.
 The decision would affect 48,687 out of around 66,000 registered voters in Cizre, forcing them to vote in different neighbourhoods.
 The HDP objected to the decision and refuse to recognise its authority, claiming that it was an attempt to reduce the HDP vote by reducing turnout in the party's electoral strongholds.
 Controversy over the decision grew even more when it emerged that it had been taken by just a single member of the electoral council, with the CHP representative stating that he had not been consulted.
 Although the HDP renewed their opposition to the move, the CHP admitted that they would have supported the decision had they been consulted, stating that it was practically impossible to enter the affected neighbourhoods due to the unrest.
 However, both the CHP Supreme Electoral Council representative and the President of the YSK himself stated that the decisions had no legal basis, stating that the YSK had to be consulted before such decisions could be made.
 Despite the YSK's statement, a similar decision to not set up ballot boxes was taken on 28 September by the Yüksekova electoral council in Hakkari Province, requiring all ballot boxes in rural villages to be moved to the town centre.
 On 3 October, the YSK voted against transferring ballot boxes, drawing heavy criticism from the AKP.

 On 5 September, the HDP requested that the YSK place cameras to film the vote counting procedures in 126 'high security risk' areas.
 Their proposal was rejected on 14 September.